srikailash/srikailash.github.io/_posts/2021-01-10-A-social-app-we-created.md

 So, me and <a href="https://www.instagram.com/one.gautham/Gautham">Gautham</a> came up with the idea of an app to form exclusive online communities.
 Users can create communities(think online groups) with hashtags and can vouch each other for up to 3 different hashtags.
 Now communities are discoverable by users based on that social graph making sure right communities are found by right users.<br>
 For instance, Gautham vouched me for swimming, programming and travelling.
 Now communities that are exclusive to programmers are discoverable for me to join.

-I am happy to have worked with my high school buddy while building Leet and would love to hear stories about making new friends or finding a new interest through Leet.
+I am happy to have worked with my high school buddy while building and would love to hear stories about making new friends or finding a new interest through Leet.
 Among other things, this has taught me how much it takes to take a product to the finish line.<br>

 Kudos to Gautham for all the amazing designs, very creative.
 Big thanks to Awni for working on the frontend flutter part.
 I worked on the backend and would be happy to discuss tech/improvements.